vishvAsa/notes/power/sustainability/articles/tom_murphy/energy_human-ambitions_finite-planet/3_alternative-energy/12_Wind_Energy.md

 [^14]: Not too impressive: hard to get much wind power on a household scale, although 10 m/s would give 3.6 kW.

-[^15]: An older "rule of thumb" was 5 side-to- side and 7-8 deep, but newer work suggests as much as 8 diameters side-to-side and 15 diameters deep.
+[^15]: An older "rule of thumb" was 5 side-toside and 7-8 deep, but newer work suggests as much as 8 diameters side-to-side and 15 diameters deep.
 120D2

 [^16]: ...one $πR^2$ rotor area for every 8D X 15D
 120 x (2R)2 = 480R2 of land area
-Figure 12.5: Overhead view of wind farm turbine locations, for the case where separa- tions are 10 rotor-diameters along the wind direction, and 5 rotor diameters in the cross- wind direction a geometry that yields 1.6% area "fill factor."
-Current recommendations are for 15 and 8 rotor diameters, which is significantly more sparse than even this de- piction, leading to 0.65% area fill.
+Figure 12.5: Overhead view of wind farm turbine locations, for the case where separations are 10 rotor-diameters along the wind direction, and 5 rotor diameters in the crosswind direction a geometry that yields 1.6% area "fill factor."
+Current recommendations are for 15 and 8 rotor diameters, which is significantly more sparse than even this depiction, leading to 0.65% area fill.
 Note that most wind turbines can turn to face the wind direction, for times when its direction is not the prevailing one. power area
 =